sknuth/visualising-cohomology/README.md

 **Diagrams:**
 - The diagrams represent the cohomology groups of each space.
 - They highlight the structure of these groups and how they differ between the spaces, reflecting the topological differences.

+**Higher-Dimensional Examples:**
+- Visualizing spaces directly in higher dimensions is challenging.
+The `higher-dimensions/` directory uses diagrams to represent the cohomology groups of examples like complex projective spaces.

 ## Contributing